ertugrulgaripardic/spring-boot-rest-crud-spring-data-jpa/README.md

 - Spring Data JPA integration for database access
 - Exception handling with custom error messages
 - Pagination and sorting support
-- Input validation using Hibernate Validator.
+- Input validation using Hibernate validator
 -
 ## Technologies Used For Projects
 - Spring Boot